gtsteffaniak/filebrowser/docs/configuration.md

   - `download`: This boolean value determines whether download permissions are granted.

+  - `api`: Ability to create and manage API keys.

 - `hideDotfiles`: This boolean value determines whether dotfiles are hidden. (`true` or `false`)